John William Gott

-John William Gott (1866 – 4 November 1922) was the last person in Britain to be sent to prison for blasphemy.
-His was also the last public prosecution.
+John William Gott (1866 – 4 November 1922) was a British socialist and the last person in Britain to be sent to prison for blasphemy.
+His was also the last public prosecution for blasphemy.
 Later prosecutions were purely private.

 Religious statements

 A trouser salesman from Bradford, he led the Freethought Socialist League, working with Thomas Stewart and Ernest Pack.
 Gott believed that Christian influence was undermining attempts to achieve socialism.
 Gott and his supporters promoted virulent and public attacks on Christianity.
 He boasted that his organisation was "responsible for more outdoor lectures on Secularism and Rationalism than all other Societies combined."
 This was not always easy, as Gott frequently had to solicit funds to continue the lectures.

 Initial imprisonment

 Gott came to the attention of the Home Office in 1902 with the Truth Seeker when local Manchester residents started to agitate against its circulation.
 The Home Office advised the Chief Constable of Bradford not to prosecute; the Leeds police however decided to prosecute the publishers of the Truth Seeker in 1903.
 This prosecution was thrown out by the magistrate but Gott was again charged in Leeds for "Rib Ticklers or Questions for Parsons" in 1911.

 In 1911, Gott was sentenced to four months in jail for blasphemy because of publishing attacks on Christianity.
 His imprisonment produced a number of petitions in his support and an attempt in parliament to repeal the law on blasphemy.
-Gott was supported by a number of M.P.s. as well as the Conway Hall Ethical Society and many of its members and supporters like Frederick James Gould, William Thomas Stead, Chapman Cohen and George William Foote.
+Gott was supported by a number of M.P.s as well as the Conway Hall Ethical Society and many of its members and supporters like Frederick James Gould, William Thomas Stead, Chapman Cohen and George William Foote.
 The proposed new legislation to replace the blasphemy law was supported by the Prime Minister H. H. Asquith, but it failed to pass through parliament.